mulesoft/pdk-custom-policy-examples/client-id-enforcement/README.md

 2. authorization: Validates Client ID authorization extracted from Basic Auth credentials.

 ## Test the Policy

-Test the policy using the playground.
-Fill your API credentials in the placeholders (`<*-placeholder>` strings) from [api-context.yaml](./playground/config/api-context.yaml).
-You can obtain those credentials from [Anypoint Access Management](https://docs.mulesoft.com/access-management/).
 Run the playground with `make run` command.

 To find the prereqs for using either environment and to learn more about either environment, see: